Project Overview

 Project features

-It is also expected to include national and local government agencies within project preparation and implementation phases, as well as to invest in development of national-level land-use plans that address biodiversity, sustainable food production and land restoration.
+It is also expected to include national and local government agencies within project preparation and implementation phases, as well as to invest in the development of national-level land-use plans that address biodiversity, sustainable food production and land restoration.

 Vendor selling palm seed oil.
 Photo credit: Nyani Quarmyne/IFC (Panos)